 Best Phuket Cooking Classes Teaching Phuket Dishes

-The best Phuket cooking classes range from hands-on lessons in purpose-built cooking schools with dedicated instructors to chefs giving demo-style classes in the resort restaurant.
-You can learn Thai standards or you can ask cooking instructors to teach Phuket specialties.
+The best Phuket cooking classes range from hands-on Thai cooking lessons in state-of-the-art purpose-built cooking schools with dedicated Thai cooking instructors to hotel chefs giving demonstration-style classes in the resort restaurant in between service.
+You can learn popular Thai dishes that you’ll find all over Thailand or you can ask chefs and cooking instructors to teach you Phuket specialties.
+We recommend doing the latter.
+You’ll thank us later!

-We’re pleased to see that cooking schools appear to be replacing spa treatments as one of the most popular off-beach holiday activities around Asia and the southern Thailand island is no exception and is home to some of the best Phuket cooking classes.
+We’re pleased to see that taking cooking classes are replacing spa treatments as one of the most popular off-beach holiday activities around Southeast Asia and Phuket is no exception.
+The southern Thailand island is home to some of the best Thai cooking schools and Phuket cooking classes.
+We lost count of the number of Thai cooking classes we tested out during a month on Phuket researching Phuket cuisine for a story for Australia’s Delicious magazine.

-Whether you’re a serious cook or you just want to do something fun to give you a break from the sun, Phuket boasts some of the best Thai cooking classes we’ve done and they’re all willing to teach Phuket specialties if you’re interested in learning more about Phuket cuisine – and you ask nicely and give some advance notice.
+Whether you’re a serious cook or you just want to do something fun to give you a break from the sun, Phuket boasts some of the best Thai cooking classes we’ve done.
+Even better, Phuket chefs and cooking instructors are all willing to teach Phuket specialties if you’re interested in learning more about Phuket food – as long as you ask nicely and give some advance notice.

-Most offer fairly standard Thai dishes – spring rolls, green curries, mango and sticky rice – however, in our experience if you are serious, you just have to ask and they’re happy to teach Phuket specialties.
-Our tip: give them as much notice as possible and book a private class and they should be happy to oblige.
+Most Thai cooking classes on Phuket offer the standard Thai dishes from Central Thai cuisine with which most people are more familiar – satay skewers, Thai curries, mango and sticky rice.
+However, in our experience, if you are serious about learning to cook Thai food, you just have to ask the cooking school or hotel and they’ll be happy to teach Phuket specialties.
+Just give them as much notice as possible and book a private class, and they should be happy to oblige.

 The Best Phuket Cooking Classes – Our Picks, All Tried and Tested